pantos-io/research-go-ethrelay/README.md

-# Go-ethrelay
+# Go-ETH Relay
-This project contains a Go-library and command-line interface (CLI) to interact with the [ETH Relay](https://github.com/pantos-io/ethrelay) prototype.
+This project contains a Go-library and a command-line interface (CLI) to interact with the [ETH Relay](https://github.com/pantos-io/ethrelay) prototype.

 ETH Relay enables the cross-blockchain verification of transactions.
-That is, a "verifying" blockchain can verify that a certain transaction (receipt, state) is included in a different "target" blockchain without relying on third-party trust.
+This makes it possible that a "verifying" (destination) blockchain can verify if a certain transaction (or receipt, or state) is included in a different "target" (source) blockchain without relying or trusting a third-party.

 Detailed information about how the prototype works can be found [here](https://dsg.tuwien.ac.at/projects/tast/pub/tast-white-paper-6.pdf).

 > _Important: ETH Relay is a research prototype.
     It represents ongoing work conducted within the [TAST](https://dsg.tuwien.ac.at/projects/tast/) research project.
 Use with care._

 ## Prerequisites
 You need to have [Golang](https://golang.org/doc/install) and [Ganache](https://www.trufflesuite.com/ganache) (>= 2.1.0) installed.
 ## Get Started